expel-io/gcp-resource-counter/README.md

 `compute.googleapis.com/K8RelatedInstance` is not an actual asset that listed in [Supported asset types][5].
-The number generated for this custom asset is from filterings all compute instances that have a `goog-gke-node` label.
+The number generated for this custom asset is from filtering all compute instances that have a `goog-gke-node` label.
 This label is used because it's a protected and automatically applied label to compute instances that were created by a GKE cluster.